lkodinsson/MARS/Basic/PHB.md

 Traits are unique abilities that only you possess.
 This part of character creation is entirely up to you (and your Game Master).
 Generally traits are special things you can do or have.
 Typically they provide opportunities to roleplay in a unique way, or help make your character stand out from others with a similar background or archetype.
 They can be mundane or magical in nature, and are something you can describe in a couple sentences.
 Traits should provide some degree of actual mechanical benefit, but the exact benefit is to be determined by the context of your adventure and what your Game Master determines is fair.

+The trait you decide upon can be something very similar to an existing talent or spell, but the obvious drawback is that you don't get some other type of unique ability.

 ### Starting Stats

 After choosing your race, background, archetype, and trait, you will need to decide what your starting primary stats are.
 Assign one of them to be *above average* (1d12), one of them to be *below average* (1d8), and the rest as *average* (1d10).

+### Motivation

+One of the most important defining features of a character is their motivation.
+It can be described in a few sentences or less.
+Ultimately it will be a source of both conflict and cooperation, as characters will need to make decisions that fulfill their motivations.
+Characters that fulfill their motivations during a game session provide an experience bonus to all participating player's characters.

+Example: To protect the weak from those who abuse their power.

+Some motivations may represent more circumstantial character developmental ordeals.
+These types of motivations when completed are usually then replaced with another motivation, assuming that it doesn't end that character's heroic journey.
+Because these types of motivations are more difficult to complete, making progress towards completing that motivation is enough to provide the experience bonus.

+Example: To find a lost family member; or to avenge a death.

 # Equipment

 Characters may start with some degree of currency or equipment.
 Most items that a character can acquire and use are normal worldly items.
 If you can imagine an object or device, it is an item a person can have and use.
 The only restriction is if it meets the setting you are playing in.
 For example: machine guns or flashlights are not a likely device to have in a fantasy setting, but a torch or a sword is.

 Although you can use any type of item you can imagine approriate to your adventure, some items are explicitly made available, including their cost, weight, and specific features.
 Among these, armour and weapons are explicitly defined.
-For each of armour and weapons, they are given tables detailing what to expect from such items.
+For each of both armour and weapons, they are given tables detailing what to expect from such items.
 Additionally, armour and weapons may have additional features to help differentiate them.

 Some items may seem better than others, but depending on the genre that uses them, some may be more or less expensive, or have various minor requirements or drawbacks.